• Skip to primary navigation

 This Ragu marinara sauce is really versatile.
 Check out these suggestions to make it even more wonderful!

 Vegetables.
-You can always add in more veggies or remove some from the sauce if desired.
+You can always add in more veggies or remove some from the sauce.
 I like to add in more when I can, like fresh spinach.

 Meat.
-If desired you can omit the meat entirely and make this sauce vegetarian or you can double up on it too.
+You can omit the meat entirely and make this sauce vegetarian or you can double up on it too.
 If desired you can also add in 1 pound of ground pork for a more flavorful sauce.
 This adds a nice depth of flavor and makes the sauce really meaty.

 🍴 Recipe Tips

 Recipe Scaling.
-If desired you can scale the recipe down in half to make a smaller batch.
+You can scale the recipe down in half to make a smaller batch.
 If using a larger pot, you could also scale this recipe up to make a bigger portion.

 This sauce tastes great with anything.
 From ravioli to spaghetti squash, baked spaghetti, and more.
 You'll be looking for all sorts of creative ways to use up this pasta sauce.